Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Experiments

-We remove the GCN layers in our framework and only adopt the self-attentive encoder to verify the effectiveness of syntax information.
-The result is shown in \textit{w/o GCN} row in Table~\ref{tab:ablation}.
+We remove the GCN layers and only adopt the self-attentive encoder to verify the effectiveness of syntax information.
+The result is shown in the \textit{w/o GCN} row in Table~\ref{tab:ablation}.
 We can see that the performance drops significantly in all metrics, which demonstrates the effectiveness of syntax information in multi-domain SLU tasks.
-We think utterances in different domains have different syntactic patterns, which helps the model better capture the shared and domain-specific features.
+The reason is that utterances in different domains have different syntactic patterns, which helps the model better capture the shared and domain-specific features.
+To our knowledge, we are the first to show that syntactic information is useful for multi-domain SLU.
+It is worth noticing that even without the GCN component, our framework still performs the state-of-the-art model \citep{lee-etal-2019-locale}, which again demonstrates the effectiveness and robustness of our framework.